Trial and error

 Everyone and their dog has been talking about the Cambridge Analytica scandal.
-How can you really think that you still own your photos and data after posting them on a free social network?
+You definitely don’t still own your photos and data after posting them on a free social network.
 You’re the product.
-It’s unclear how this one will play out.
-Will a paid version of Facebook be on the cards?
+It’s unclear how this one will play out – will a paid version of Facebook be on the cards?

 This Is Your Digital Life

 So, were you affected?
 Can you cast your mind back to around four years ago when the ‘This Is Your Digital Life’ survey was trending on FB.
 In fact, it was a sneaky app that Cambridge Analytica used to access your personal data.
 The app then gained access to data about you and your Facebook friends.
 Even FB private message inboxes too, apparently.

 Even if one of your Facebook friends installed the app, then they may have shared the information that you’ve shared with them, with Cambridge Analytica.

 Recently, we shared about the potential misuse of your Facebook data by apps and websites.
 We also shared plans for how we’re taking action to prevent this from happening in the future.